Polychlorinated biphenyl: Great Lakes

 In 1976, environmentalists found PCBs in the sludge at Waukegan Harbor, the southwest end of Lake Michigan.
 They were able to trace the source of the PCBs back to the Outboard Marine Corporation that was producing boat motors next to the harbor.
 By 1982, the Outboard Marine Corporation was court-ordered to release quantitative data referring to their PCB waste released.
 The data stated that from 1954 they released 100,000 tons of PCB into the environment, and that the sludge contained PCBs in concentrations as high as 50%.

-In 1989, during construction near the Zilwaukee bridge, workers uncovered an uncharted landfill containing PCB-contaminated waste which required $100,000 to clean up.
+In 1989, during construction near the Zilwaukee bridge, workers uncovered an uncharted landfill containing PCB-contaminated waste which cost $100,000 to clean up.

 Much of the Great Lakes area were still heavily polluted with PCBs in 1988, despite extensive remediation work.

 Indiana

 From the late 1950s through 1977, Westinghouse Electric used PCBs in the manufacture of capacitors in its Bloomington, Indiana, plant.
 Reject capacitors were hauled and dumped in area salvage yards and landfills, including Bennett's Dump, Neal's Landfill and Lemon Lane Landfill.
 Workers also dumped PCB oil down factory drains, which contaminated the city sewage treatment plant.
 The City of Bloomington gave away the sludge to area farmers and gardeners, creating anywhere from 200 to 2,000 sites, which remain unaddressed.

-Over 2 million pounds of PCBs were estimated to have been dumped in Monroe and Owen counties.
+Over 1,000 tons of PCBs were estimated to have been dumped in Monroe and Owen counties.
 Although federal and state authorities have been working on the sites' environmental remediation, many areas remain contaminated.
 Concerns have been raised regarding the removal of PCBs from the karst limestone topography, and regarding the possible disposal options.
 To date, the Westinghouse Bloomington PCB Superfund site case does not have a Remedial Investigation/Feasibility Study (RI/FS) and Record of Decision (ROD), although Westinghouse signed a US Department of Justice Consent Decree in 1985.
 The 1985 consent decree required Westinghouse to construct an incinerator that would incinerate PCB-contaminated materials.
 Because of public opposition to the incinerator, however, the State of Indiana passed a number of laws that delayed and blocked its construction.
 The parties to the consent decree began to explore alternative remedies in 1994 for six of the main PCB contaminated sites in the consent decree.
 Hundreds of sites remain unaddressed as of 2014.
 Monroe County will never be PCB-free, as noted in a 2014 Indiana University program about the local contamination.

 On February 15, 2008, Monroe County approved a plan to clean up the three remaining contaminated sites in the City of Bloomington, at a cost of $9.6 million to CBS Corp., the successor of Westinghouse.
 In 1999, Viacom bought CBS, so they are current responsible party for the PCB sites.